willasm/obsidian-open-weather/README.md

 - "weather_current_2" Inserts weather string format Two
 - "weather_current_3" Inserts weather string format Three
 - "weather_current_4" Inserts weather string format Four

+Note: This also allows you to style the output using CSS, see [EXAMPLES.md](EXAMPLES.md) for details.